Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 As an aside, I really do not get the fascination with ORMs.
 SQL is already a DSL, why are we re-inventing the wheel and adding another layer of abstraction?
 SQL is amazing and more people should be comfortable writing in it.

-I ended up writing my own server-side rendering implementation for react
+I ended up writing my own server-side rendering implementation for react.
+All

 lines of code.
 Once I landed on a working implementation, the rest was pretty